mikepfrank/Rlang-compiler/docs/README.md

 * Section 9.5.6, "Physical simulations," pp. 241-243.
 (Describes an example application.)

 * Appendix C, "The R reversible programming language," pp. 295-310.
+A complete reference for the user-visible R language constructs.

 * Appendix D, "The R language compiler," pp. 311-376.
+A complete reference for
+the compiler's intermediate language constructs; also includes complete source code for the compiler.

 * Appendix E, "Reversible Schroedinger wave simulation," pp. 377-406.
+Includes source code and complete compiled output in the PISA assembly language.